ckampfe/my-talks/lonestar-2019/talk.md

 ^rpi: get on the box with observer
 ^rpi: libcluster as discovery
-^phoenix-app: model processing background work, idempotent ^ipads: in the plant, WEBSOCKET
+^phoenix-app: model processing background work, idempotent ^ipads: WORK ORDERS, in the plant, via WEBSOCKET

 ---